-Model Name and Model Name and Brief Description of the Model and How It Will Be Applied in Version the Study Approval Status IWR Plan IWR Plan will be used to identify the NER plan Certified b.
+Model Name and Brief Description of the Model and How It Will Be Applied in Certification / Version the Study Approval Status IWR Plan IWR Plan will be used to identify the NER plan Certified b.
 Engineering Models.
 The following engineering models are anticipated to be used in the development of the decision document:

-Model Name and Version me and Version Brief Description of the Model and How It Will Be Applied 1 IEC-RAS predicts the impacts that will be experienced during a 00-year flood event.
-This model will be used to predict 100-ear flood elevations Certified a.
+Model Name and Versio Brief Description of the Model and How It Will Be Applied in the Study HEC-RAS predicts the impacts that will be experienced during a LOO-year flood event.
+This model will be used to predict 100-year flood elevations Certified a.
 ATR Schedule and Cost.